StarryLeo/Consolas-with-Yahei/README.md

 ```
 __p.s. the font face of powerline patched version is also called "Consolas-with-Yahei", you can't install both of the two packages, they are in conflict with each other. (aurman will handle it)__

+__The terminal version is called "Consolas-with-Yahei-Term", so it can coexist with "Consolas-with-Yahei".__

 Other User:

 Go to the [Release Page](https://github.com/StarryLeo/Consolas-with-Yahei/releases) to Donwload the latest Release with `tar.xz` packaged.